meza/trance-stack/README.md

 npm run dev
 ```

-Now this has set you up with a default remix application.
+This has set you up with a default remix application.
 It won't function well until you complete the setup process.
 You can find the instructions for that [here](#getting-started)

 ---